asyncapi/vs-asyncapi-preview/README.md

 ## Web Extension Compatibility

-The extension now runs in the web version of VS Code i.e. directly in your browser on `vscode.dev` and `github.dev`, as well as a local browser host for development.
+The extension now runs in the web version of VS Code i.e. directly in your browser on `vscode.dev`, `github.dev`, `gitlab.com/-/ide`, `gitpod.io`, and other cloud development environments, as well as a local browser host for development.

 ### Key Benefits

 - No install required: open a repo in your browser and preview AsyncAPI files without a desktop VS Code.
-- Works on vscode.dev & github.dev: perfect for quick reviews during PRs or exploring examples.
+- Works on vscode.dev, github.dev, GitLab Web IDE, Gitpod & more: perfect for quick reviews during PRs or exploring examples.
 - Consistent experience: same preview workflow on desktop and web.

 ### Usage